SuperSpyTX/kift/README.md

 ## Building Corpus for PocketSphinx

-Either run `make -C wrapper/ corpus-update` or run `bash corpus-update.sh` in the wrapper/ directory.
+Run `make -C wrapper/ corpus` to update/create the corpus.
+It will only rebuild if you change the corpus.txt file.

 The corpus.txt data is ours to update and change as see fit for the building tool.